 Worse still, the latest NHS ERIC (“Estates Returns Information Collection”) for 2019-2020 has seen the NHS “maintenance backlog” balloon by nearly forty-two per cent (42%) in a single accounting year from £6.5bn to £9bn.
 If this estates and facilities management trend continues the trend of the last decade to borrow from Peter (ERIC) to allow Paul (the NHS) to keep functioning day-to-day, the period of most coronavirus impact on the NHS could see the 2020-2021 ERIC increase to around £12.5bn.
 The previous ERIC (2018-2019) revealed that over half of the backlog (£3.4bn) represented issues that are “high risk to patients and staff”^^.

-Disturbingly, even the extra resources and additional spending plans (funded by the National Insurance rate increase) announced by the Government takes place against a financial backdrop where the coronavirus maintenance backlog impacts have been officially quantified by ERIC for 2020-2021.
+Disturbingly, even the extra resources and additional spending plans (funded by the National Insurance rate increase) announced by the Government takes place against a financial backdrop where the coronavirus maintenance backlog impacts have not been officially quantified by ERIC for 2020-2021.

 Compounding already hugely complicated matters still further, leaked details from the newly minted New Hospitals Communications Playbook sees the Government’s NHS Building programme seek to re-brand delayed ERIC equipment, building maintenance and re-development works – essentially operational basic repairs, refurbishments and modernisations – as “new hospitals”^^^!
 These, of course, might well be the “40 new hospitals” famously promised in the pre-pandemic Government Election manifesto.